VernonGrant/gnu-c-language-manual/markdown/goto-Statement.md

 ```

 Its effect is to transfer control immediately to another part of the
-current function---where the label named `label`{.variable} is defined.
+current function---where the label named `label` is defined.

 An ordinary label definition looks like this: